Jamarro Diks

 Jamarro Diks Bakarbessy (born 26 June 1995) is a Dutch footballer who plays as a winger for Eerste Klasse club RKHVV.

 Club career

 AS Trenčín

 Diks started his career with AS Trenčín in Slovakia.

 Diks made his professional Fortuna Liga debut for AS Trenčín against Senica on 23 July 2016.
 In January 2017, Diks returned to Holland to play for amateur side GVVV, but was released by GVVV at the end of the season.
+In 2019 he joined Excelsior '31 from CSV Apeldoorn.
+He later played for Columbia and RKHVV.

 Personal life

 Diks is the older brother of professional footballer Kevin Diks.